 Here we celebrate 8 places that tell the story of Manchester’s history.

 1. Manchester was commended by a US President

-You may wonder how a 4ft tall statue of ‘Honest Abe’ Lincoln found its way to Brazzenoze Street in central Manchester.
-The origins of the statue go back to the 19th century, when Manchester was one of the biggest cotton producers in the world.
+You may wonder how a 4 metre high statue of ‘Honest Abe’ Lincoln found its way to Brazennoze Street in central Manchester.
+The origins of the statue go back to the 19th century when Manchester was one of the biggest cotton producers in the world.
 During the 1860s, the city elected to boycott cotton that was coming in from the Southern States, in protest of slave labour.
 The decision was made despite the effect that would clearly have on the local economy.
 President Abraham Lincoln wrote to the people of Manchester, commending their stance, he wrote ‘It is indeed an energetic and re-inspiring assurance of the inherent truth and of the ultimate and universal triumph of justice, humanity and freedom’.

 2. The oldest surviving passenger railway station in the world

 Opening in 1830, the Liverpool Manchester line was one of the world’s first intercity railways.
 The line was built by George Stephenson with passenger rail by steam locomotives as its priority.
 The opening ceremony was attended by the Prime Minister, the Duke of Wellington.
 Unfortunately, this was also the site of what is considered to be the first widely reported railway fatality – William Huskisson, MP for Liverpool was struck on the inaugural trip and later died from his injuries.

 The former Liverpool Road Station is now part of the Museum of Science and Industry and is Grade I listed.